Novaya Gazeta: Deaths and attacks on journalists

 Igor Domnikov was well known in Novaya Gazeta for his witty essays and acerbic tone.
 He was attacked near the doorway of his Moscow apartment, on 12 May 2000.
 Hit with a hard object, presumably a hammer, by an unknown assailant, he was lying unconscious in a pool of his own blood when he was found by a neighbor.
 Domnikov was delivered to a hospital with skull and brain injuries, and underwent surgery, but remained in a coma.
 He died from his injuries on 16 July 2000.
 Five gang members were arrested in August 2007 on suspicion of murder, and were sentenced to prison terms ranging from 18 years to life for his murder as well as other crimes.
 On 11 March 2015, former Deputy Governor of Lipetsk Oblast Sergei Dorovskoi was charged by the Investigative Committee of Russia with inciting the murder, but Dorovskoi was never punished because of the statute of limitations.
 Investigations have found that Domnikov had written a series of reports about life in the Lipetsk region in 1999–2000, in which he criticized the local government for corruption, which was the motive for Dorovskoi to incite others to kill the journalist.

-Viktor Popkov, a contributor for the newspaper, was shot to death in Chechnya in 2001.
+Viktor Popkov, a contributor for the newspaper, was shot dead in Chechnya in 2001.

 Yury Shchekochikhin, a journalist and a deputy in the State Duma, had also worked for the newspaper as an investigative journalist and had been a deputy Editor-in-Chief until he died from a mysterious and severe allergy on 3 July 2003.
 Some of his contributions published in Novaya Gazeta were related to the investigation of the Three Whales Corruption Scandal.